metamn/react/content/blog/uniform-web-user-interfaces/index.md

 The web is led by W3C, a consortium defining the web standards through a lengthy process.

-The market is faster, innovates on its own, and oftentimes packages the results into frameworks, a collection of HTML, CSS, and JavaScript features meant to enhace web design and development.
+The market is faster, innovates on its own, and oftentimes packages the results into frameworks, a collection of HTML, CSS, and JavaScript features meant to enhance web design and development.

 Frameworks are important.
-Very few web sites are created without a framework, not to mention web apps, where using a framework is mandatory.
+Very few websites are created without a framework, not to mention web apps, where using a framework is mandatory.

 Web standards and frameworks go hand-in-hand.
 The eras above defined by the binding methods translate into UI frameworks.